moudio/appointment-api/README.md

 The user can:
-- Create or Login to its account
+- Create or log in to its account
 - Fetch cars from the front end
 - Book for cars
 - Update bookings
 - Cancel/Delete booking

 The user can only do these queries from the front-end application.
-This rails API's acccess is protected with Jwt (Json Web Token).
-Which means that the API is not available outside of the front-end application.
+This rails API's access is protected with Jwt (JSON Web Token).
+This means that the API is not available outside of the front-end application.

 ## Developed by